Grow asparagus once and harvest for years with this simple perennial guide.

 When to Start Harvesting

-Patience is the hardest part of growing asparagus, but it’s worth it.
-If you planted crowns, wait 2–3 years before your first full harvest.
-This allows the roots to develop so the plants can support strong, productive shoots in the future.
+Patience is the hardest part of learning how to grow asparagus from asparagus, but it pays off in the long run.
+If you planted asparagus crowns, wait 2–3 years before your first full harvest.
+This gives the roots time to establish so your plants can produce strong, healthy spears year after year.

 How to Harvest and Store

-After harvesting, store asparagus in the fridge upright in a jar with a little water, or wrap the ends in a damp paper towel inside a plastic bag.
-This keeps them fresh for several days.
+Once harvested, keep your spears fresh by storing them upright in a jar with a little water in the fridge, or wrap the ends in a damp paper towel inside a plastic bag.
+This helps your homemade asparagus harvest stay crisp for several days.

 Maintaining Your Asparagus Patch